 The perfect waves, the sunsets and the chilled out vibe are the three things that stand out most about El Tunco.
 This small beach town on the coast of El Salvador is becoming a popular stop on the backpacker route and definitely shouldn’t be missed if you want to relax for a week (or four).

-To get here from Guatemala you can catch the chicken buses through various towns which will be a great adventure and cost you about $10.
-Unfortunately I ended up getting suckered into another tourist minibus from Antigua, albeit a fast and air-conditioned one, that cost me US$32.
+To get here from Guatemala you can catch the chicken buses through various towns which will be a great adventure and cost you about US$10.
+Unfortunately, I ended up getting suckered into another tourist minibus from Antigua, albeit a fast and air-conditioned one, that cost me US$32.

-I spent a couple of nights at Hostel Solymar, basically someone’s house converted into rooms with a shared bathroom outside.
+We spent a couple of nights at Hostel Solymar, basically someone’s house converted into rooms with a shared bathroom outside.
 We ended up moving to the much nicer Posada Luna which gave us a private bathroom and a pool!
-It was the perfect place to relax for a week, and only a minutes walk to the beach.
+It was the perfect place to relax for a week, and only a minute walk to the beach.

 Playa El Tunco is a long, pebbly beach lined with palm trees and bars full of tourists, the sand is black and gets extremely hot during the day.
 It’s safe enough to swim but there is a strong current so be aware of where you’re going.
 The surf is great for any level and you can hire a board for around US$12 with an hours lesson costing around US$15.